Home

 Pictures From Section Hikes, Thru Hikes, & 2nd Sat Work Days

-Private Easement and KT Workdays – KHTA Volunteers & Adopters
+Private Easement and KT Workdays – KHTA Volunteers & Adopter

-Gateway Trail Building In Morgan Monroe State Forest
+Second Saturday Workdays – Gateway Trail Building In Morgan-Monroe State Forest

 Help us as we continue to build this new trail in Morgan-MonroeSF.
 We will meet at 9:15 and sign the DNR volunteer forms, hike about a mile to where we’ve been working and continue building this trail.
 Work will consist of benching the new trail, smoothing out previously built sections, raking and pruning or other aspects if the temps allow.
 Not all work is labor intensive, there’s plenty to do without moving piles of dirt!